SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 5. **O(n^2)** `Quadratic time`: The running time grows quadratically with the input size.
 If the input size doubles, the running time will roughly increase by a factor of four.
 Examples include nested loops.

 6. **O(2^n)** `Exponential time`: The running time grows exponentially with the input size.
-This represents algorithms with very slow performance as the input size increases. for example the `Fibonacci` function due to it makes two recursive calls for each level of recursion.
+This represents algorithms with very slow performance as the input size increases. for example, the `Fibonacci` function due to it makes two recursive calls for each level of recursion.
 This means that the number of recursive calls doubles with each increase in the input size.

 - For instance, if you call Fibonacci(5), the function will make 15 recursive calls.
 However, if you call Fibonacci(10), it will make 1,023 recursive calls.